Purp1eW0lf/Blue-Team-Notes/README.md

 ![image](https://user-images.githubusercontent.com/44196051/210581602-84b60525-4849-42a0-971f-d5e9253c2a2a.png)

 #### PCA Registry Data

-Program Compatibility Assistant also stores data in some Registry keys.
-We have some options to carve that out
+Chatting with Program Compatibility Assistant also stores data in some Registry keys.
+Chatting with my man [@biffbiffbiff](https://twitter.com/biffbiffbiff), we have some options to carve that out

 ```powershell
 mount -PSProvider Registry -Name HKU -Root HKEY_USERS;